sammaher2/covid_workforce_dashboard/README.md

-# us_childcare_dashboard
+# US Child Care Dashboard

-This repo extends the analysis in us_childcare_obligations to produce data for a decision support dashboard
+This repo extends the analysis in The Impact of School Closure for COVID-19 on the US Healthcare Workforce and the Net Mortality Effects to produce estimates of children in need of care for a decision support dashboard.

+## Data

+The dataset for this analysis can be downloaded from here: https://drive.google.com/drive/folders/1YtuHk_iK5QBj3IM_NhdWrL4BpT3ckQBI?usp=sharing

+Place the data into the inputs folder.
+The build script outlines the logic of the data processing steps.